Abhiedl/money_manager/README.md

 # money_manager

 Money manager is a simple android application made by flutter and dart.
-It is used to manage our incomes and expenses in a reliable and easy way.
+It is used to visualize our incomes and expenses in an easy way.

 ## Getting Started